Beauma/dpiTracker/README.md

 ## /get-people
 Get's all the people in the people database.
 Outputs in JSON format.

+## /get-person
+Gets a person based on params passed in with the GET request.
+Possible params include:
+- "firstName"
+- "lastName"
+- "comapny"
+- "email"

 ## /insert-person
 Inserts a person into the database in the "people" collection.
 Takes a POST request with data in a JSON format.
 Takes fields:
 - "firstName"